-However last February, I received my best education yet at Longwood Gardens, where each year in late winter the property hosts an orchid exhibition.
+However last February, I received my best education to date at Longwood Gardens, where each year in late winter the property hosts an orchid exhibition.
 Not only was the show instructional, but it was also astonishing.
 The place was brimming with jaw-dropping installations.

 East Conservatory at Longwood Gardens

-In particular, I noticed the many moth orchids hanging above us throughout the conservatory.
+In particular, I noticed the many moth orchids suspended from the ceiling throughout the conservatory.

-Longwood is known for showcasing unusual species.
-Consequently, I was delighted to discover an exhibition of rare Phalaenopsis hybrids from Taiwan along a passageway.
-They demonstrated a specialized technique perfected by experts in that country for growing these flowers.
-The plants, which featured strands of flower-pairs blooming in unison on single stalks, are notable for the length of time they hold their blossoms.
+Longwood is known for showcasing unusual varieties.
+So, I was delighted to discover an exhibition of rare Phalaenopsis hybrids from Taiwan arranged along a passageway.
+Demonstrating a specialized technique perfected by experts in that country, the plants featured long strands of flower-pairs blooming in unison on single stalks.
+The orchids are also notable for the length of time they hold their blossoms.

 Phalaenopsis from Taiwan